MinBZK/HvA-legal-annotation-tool-bs/README.md

     - Description: An open-source relational database with a strong reputation for reliability, functionality and performance.
 Well suited for scalable and secure applications.

 ### Deployment
-- **Opties:** Deployment services like Vercel, Netlify of AWS.
+- **Options:** Deployment services like Vercel, Netlify of AWS.
 AWS is the safest option.